 Over 35 million Chinese died during this period, including soldiers and civilians.
 This was the first big victory in this dark century, but the cost was huge.

-This century is dark for Chinese, not only because these countless failures, sufferings, huge losses in population and economy; more importantly, was the huge collapse of the cultural confidence.
+This century is dark for Chinese, not only because of these countless failures, sufferings, huge losses in population, and economy; more importantly, it was the huge collapse of cultural confidence.

-They don’t know if they could turn around the desperate situation, if they could regain independency, prosperity, peace and dignity.
+They don’t know if they could turn around the desperate situation if they could regain independence, prosperity, peace, and dignity.

 The People's Republic of China was built in 1949, after the Kuomintang, the ruling party of the Republic of China, failed and escaped to Taiwan.

 It’s never easy to briefly describe the society that we are living in now since everyone has their view and saying.